Table of Contents

 Thus, above stated events marks the immunodeficiency acquired by HIV virus.

 Drugs and Immunodeficiency

-In addition to their effect on T-cells function and traffic, glucocorticoids also affect interleukinsproduction.
-IL-1, IL-2, IL-4 and IL-6 production is reduced after the administration of glucocorticoids.
+In addition to their effect on T-cells function and traffic, glucocorticoids also affect interleukin production.
+IL-1, IL-2, IL-4 and IL-6 production are reduced after the administration of glucocorticoids.

 - Azathioprine and its active metabolite, 6-mercaptopurine, inhibit DNA synthesis and arrest cells in the S-phase.
 They affect T-cells more than on B-cells.
 They do not impact the macrophages’ function or numbers.

 - Cyclophosphamide, another cytotoxic agent, inhibits DNA replication, and it is toxic to cells regardless of their cellular stage in the proliferation cycle.
 Cyclophosphamide is more toxic to B-cells but also has an effect on T-cells.